Wondering About Whiskey

 What proof is best for cocktails?

 If you're crafting cocktails, we suggest choosing an overproof whiskey that's 90 proof or more.
-This will ensure that once mixed with other ingredients, the intentional character of the whiskey will shine through rather than become watered down.
+This ensures that once mixed with other ingredients, the intentional character of the whiskey shines through rather than being watered down.
 Side note: We like whiskey cocktails with fruity flavors like orange, lemon and grapefruit (think tonic); spicy ginger; and caramel (think cola and cream soda).

 Why is single-barrel whiskey such a big deal?